viamrobotics/docs/docs/components/encoder/_index.md

 **Parameters:**

-- `position_type` (Optional[PositionType.ValueType]): Specify whether to get the current position in ticks (`encoder.PositionTypeTicks`) or in degrees (`encoder.PositionTypeDegrees`).
+- `position_type` [(Optional[PositionType.ValueType])](https://docs.python.org/library/typing.html#typing.Optional): Specify whether to get the current position in ticks (`encoder.PositionTypeTicks`) or in degrees (`encoder.PositionTypeDegrees`).
 If you are not sure which position type your encoder supports but it is a built-in Viam-supported model, you can leave this parameter unspecified (`encoder.PositionTypeUnspecified`) or empty and it will default to the correct position type.
 - `extra` [(Optional[Dict[str, Any]])](https://docs.python.org/library/typing.html#typing.Optional): Extra options to pass to the underlying RPC call.
 - `timeout` [(Optional[float])](https://docs.python.org/library/typing.html#typing.Optional): An option to set how long to wait (in seconds) before calling a time-out and closing the underlying RPC call.

 **Returns:**

-- (Tuple[[float](https://docs.python.org/3/library/functions.html#float), PositionType.ValueType]): The current position in ticks or degrees, and the type of position the encoder returns (ticks or degrees).
+- [(Tuple[float, PositionType.ValueType])]((https://docs.python.org/3/library/functions.html#float)): The current position in ticks or degrees, and the type of position the encoder returns (ticks or degrees).

 For more information, see the [Python SDK Docs](https://python.viam.dev/autoapi/viam/components/encoder/client/index.html#viam.components.encoder.client.EncoderClient.get_position).